alphillips/canberrajs-web-component-talk/README.md

 document.body.appendChild(new mySpecialBtn());
 ```

-There is also a callback API for the custom elements.
+Lifecycle and callback API for custom elements.
 For example when the element is inserted into the DOM.

 ```javascript
 mySpecialBtn.attachedCallback = function() {